MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 Another important typeclass is [Control.Applicate](https://hackage.haskell.org/package/base/docs/Control-Applicative.html).
 Notice that it is not "Data" anymore, but "Control" instead!
 It is an intermediate structure between a `Functor` and a `Monad`.
 It is simpler than `Monad`, not so powerful, but sufficient in many use cases, and also easier to understand - it is **Applicative functor**.

-In fucntor, we applied a function over a "wrapped" value to get a resulting "wrapped" value.
+In functor, we applied a function over a "wrapped" value to get a resulting "wrapped" value.
 In applicative, we have the function wrapped, as well:

 ```haskell
 class Functor f => Applicative f where